 5. Waimoku Falls

-The end of the Pipiwai trail comes to the 400-foot high Waimoku Falls.
+The end of the trail comes to the 400-foot-high Waimoku Falls.
 It’s postcard-perfect for photographs.
 We recommend having a good pair of water shoes or Tevas as you’ll be crossing streams.
 By arriving early, we shared the waterfall views with only one other person.
 It was truly spectacular.

-Note: And obey the signs not to get too close to the falls.
+Note: Obey the signs not to get too close to the falls.
 We saw other people ignoring it, but have heard that there have been deaths at these falls due to falling rock.
 It feels safe enough to look at, but it is dangerous.

-The Seven Sacred Pools (Also known as the Pools of ‘Ohe’o) are one of the top attractions to see on Maui and they are also located in the National Park.
+The Seven Sacred Pools (Also known as the Pools of ‘Ohe’o or Oheo Gulch) are one of the top attractions to see on Maui and they are also located in the National Park.
 They can get very crowded, so it is worth getting there early.
 It is a lovely cascading steps waterfall.
 It is a short loop trail only 1km.

-Be aware, the Seven Sacred Pools Trail is are often closed due to flooding and there have been deaths at the Seven Sacred Pools.
-So obey signs and follow the rules.
+Be aware, the Seven Sacred Pools Trail is are often closed due to flooding and there have been deaths at Oheo Gulcho obey signs and follow the rules.

 Once you have finished up in the National Park it is time to make your way back to Paia.
 We recommend stopping as much as possible at any scenic lookout that you can.